jason99123/ai_game_program/readme.txt

 We need to finish the other component such as starting screen, choosing boss, AI behaviour script and end game script.

 I will come up with some boss mechanism later.
 The first task which can be done is to introduce a starting screen and a screen with select box that allow player to choose the boss to fight with.

+The web URL for our project is  https://jason99123.github.io/ai_game_program/ Correctly using the git function can allow auto update of the web.
+Please make use of the git.